freelawproject/courtlistener/README.md

 The process now is:

+ - Check MIGRATIONS.md for potentially critical optimizations to database migrations.
  - Celery:
     - Simple updates to the docker image can be done with (though you usually want to stop it, then get the latest code, then start it as described next):
         - sudo docker pull freelawproject/task-server